+H = HONORS

-1 - Accepted by Offiversity of Camornia AHS EMHS MVHS RHS SEMHS CLASS DESCRIPTION A-1 EM-1 MV-1 R-1 SEM-1 1.
-ECONOMICS (P) Prerequisite(s): Grade 12 (Sheltered not offered at MVHS, RHS or SEMHS) Economics is the study of how people and countries use their resources to produce, distribute and consume goods and services.
+P = Accepted by University of California

+AHS EMHS MVHS RHS SEMHS CLASS DESCRIPTION

+A-1 EM-1 MV-1 R-1 SEM-1 1.
+ECONOMICS (P)

+Prerequisite(s): Grade 12 (Sheltered not offered at MVHS, RHS or SEMHS)

+Economics is the study of how people and countries use their resources to produce, distribute and consume goods and services.
 By understanding economics, students will be helped to make better economic decisions in a modern world.
 Students will learn fundamental economic concepts and terminology, be exposed to the various economic systems in the world, and be fully acquainted with the U.S. economy and the forces that influence it.

 A-1 EM-1 MV-1 R-1 SEM-1 2.
+ETHNIC STUDIES (P)

+Prerequisite(s): N/A

-ETHNIC STUDIES (P) Prerequisite(s): N/A This interdisciplinary course is designed for students to identify, interpret, confront and explicate social and historical constructs of identity, race, class, ethnicity, gender, and sexuality in order to dissect their existence and position in the world.
+This interdisciplinary course is designed for students to identify, interpret, confront and explicate social and historical constructs of identity, race, class, ethnicity, gender, and sexuality in order to dissect their existence and position in the world.
 To empower students to engage socially and politically and to think critically about the world around them, Ethnic Studies documents the experiences of people of color in order for students to construct counter-narratives and develop a more complex understanding of the human experience.
 Students will develop a respect for cultural diversity and see the advantages of inclusion.

-SEM-2 3.
+EM-2 SEM-2 3.
 EUROPEAN HISTORY AP (P)

 Prerequisite(s): None.
 Recommended pass English 9, and English Teacher recommendation.

 The AP European History course meets the EMUHSD graduation requirement for World History and develops an understanding of the main themes in modern European History.
 The course is designed to provide students with the analytic skills and factual knowledge necessary to deal critically with the problems and materials in European history.
 The program prepares students for intermediate and advanced college courses by making demands upon them equivalent to those made by full-year introductory college courses.
 Students should learn to assess historical materials-their relevance to a given interpretive problem, their reliability, and their importance-and to weigh the evidence and interpretations presented in historical scholarship.
-An AP European History course should thus develop the skills necessary to arrive at conclusions on the basis of an informed judgment and to present reasons and evidence clearly and persuasively in essay format.
+An AP European History conclusions on the basis of an informed judgment and to present reasons and evidence clearly and persuasively in essay format.
 The covers European history from 1450 to the present.

+EM-2 MV-2 R-2 4.
+MACROECONOMICS AP (P)